olavolav/uniplot/README.md

 ## Parameters

 The `plot` function accepts a number of parameters, all listed below.
 Note that only `ys` is required, all others are optional.

 There is also a `plot_to_string` function with the same signature, if you want the result as a list of strings, to include the output elsewhere.

 ### Data

 * `xs` - The x coordinates of the points to plot.
 Can either be `None`, or a list or NumPy array for plotting a single series, or a list of those for plotting multiple series.
-Defaults to `None`, meaning that the x axis will be just the sample index of
+Defaults to `None`, meaning that the x axis will be just the sample index of `ys`.
+(Note that since v0.12.0 you can also pass a list or an NumPy array of timestamps, and the axis labels should be formatted correctly.
+Limitations see below.)
-`ys`.
 * `ys` - The y coordinates of the points to plot.
 Can either be a list or NumPy array for plotting a single series, or a list of those for plotting multiple series.

 In both cases, NaN values are ignored.